-To effectively align strategy with the tactical operations of the organization is no easy task, but we understand that it is vital to establish a very close link between the definition of the strategy and the daily operations delivering the project and functional tasks of the prioritized work activities by the organization.
+Effectively aligning strategy with the tactical operations of the organization is no easy task, but it is vital to establish a very close link between the definition of the strategy and the daily operations delivering the project and functional tasks of the prioritized work activities by the organization.

-To achieve this synchronization is easy to define but difficult to implement.
-Remember that the strategic benefit or value in some cases is an after the fact metric, in some cases being measured a full year after a project is completed.
+It is easy to define how to achieve this synchronization, but it is difficult to implement.
+Remember that the strategic benefit or value in some cases is an after-the-fact metric; in some cases it is measured a full year after a project is completed.

-In this section, we will explore the need to integrate the process of strategic planning with the key metrics and deliverables of the tasks laid out in delivering the project.
-We will also discuss the relevance of helping team members see the impact of their work that leads to strategic metrics or values that can be quantified and rolled up and that are being reviewed by senior management.
+In this section, we explore the need to integrate the process of strategic planning with the key metrics and deliverables of the tasks laid out in delivering the project.
+We also discuss the relevance of helping team members see the impact of their work and activities, that leads to strategic metrics or values.
+These metrics can be quantified and rolled up and then reviewed by senior management.[AU: simplify sentence]

-Imagining Structuring Strategies that can be Delivered
+Imagining Structuring Strategies that Can Be Delivered

-One key area that CFO’s and other leaders in organizations strive to achieve is executing on a strategy and validating its success.
-In the book Good to Great by Jim Collins, he addresses the fact that executives are held accountable for not how brilliant a strategy is, but how well they execute against that.
-One of the values that Project Server helps to provide is the organization of initiatives associated with Programs or Portfolios.
-By embedding at the earliest stage the strategic value proposition in an Enterprise Project field and capturing this metric, an organization can group the Project Center views and automatically have the ability to roll-up planned, actuals and any variance of these key metrics on the screen.
+One key area that CFOs and other leaders in organizations strive to achieve is executing on a strategy and validating its success.
+In the book Good to Great, author Jim Collins addresses the fact that executives are held accountable not for how brilliant a strategy is but for how well they execute against that strategy.
+One value provided by Project Server is its organization of initiatives associated with programs or portfolios.
+By embedding at the earliest stage the strategic value proposition in an enterprise project field and capturing this metric, an organization can group the project center views and automatically have the ability to roll up planned, actuals, and any variance of these key metrics on the screen.

-In almost every organization we have worked with in deploying PPM technology, these fields are turned into dashboards and senior management begins reviewing the “exceptions” versus trying to drill into any or every project hoping to expose issues or risks to their portfolio of projects.
+In almost every organization we have worked with in deploying PPM technology, these fields are turned into dashboards, and senior management begins reviewing “exceptions” rather than trying to drill into all projects in the hope of exposing issues or risks to their portfolio of projects.

 Fluency of Actuals Against Estimates

-By default, the tracking or progressing of tasks in projects or work defined in Project or Project Server automatically allows anyone in Project Server to review the actuals associated to the Baseline, Estimates, or planned work.
+By default, the tracking or progressing of tasks in projects or work defined in Project or Project Server automatically allows anyone in Project Server to review the actuals associated with the baseline, estimates, or planned work.

-For those who have used Project or are using Project, there are a series of not only Earned Value fields, but there are also a series of variance fields that do the calculation of planed versus actuals for work, cost, duration, start and finish dates.
-These fields are native and require no additional work to simply add them to a view, or table.
+In Project, there are a series of EV fields and variance fields that do the calculation of planned versus actuals for work, cost, duration, and start and finish dates.
+These fields are native and require no additional work to add to a view or table.

 The amazing part of Project Server 2010 is its rich reporting tools that come along with SharePoint.
-For example, Performance Point Server allows for a web drill down directly against project server data.
-Excel Services and SharePoint KPI webparts are designed to help present graphical business intelligence regarding status and the reporting of actuals against estimates.
+For example, Performance Point Server allows for a Web drill down directly against Project Server data.
+Excel Services and SharePoint KPI (key performance indicator) Web Parts are designed to help present graphical BI regarding status and the reporting of actuals against estimates.

-Figure 3.6: Performance Point Server Drill Down (Source: Advisicon) [03-06-ppsDashboardPage.tif]

-The above view is an example of the reporting capability of Performance Point server displayed in SharePoint directly against project server data.
+Figure 3.6 is an example of the reporting capability of Performance Point server displayed in SharePoint directly against Project Server data.

+Figure 3.6 Performance Point Server Drilldown [03-06-ppsDashboardPage.tif]

+Source: Advisicon

+Figure 3.7 is an out-of-the-box KPI that points to Project Server information.

-Figure 3.7: KPI Webpart (Source: Advisicon) [03-07-kpiWebpart.tif]
+Figure 3.7 KPI Web Part (Source: Advisicon) [03-07-kpiWebpart.tif]

-The above is an “out of the box” Key Performance indicator pointed to project server information.
+Source: Advisicon

-In chapter 11, we will explore more of the dashboard reporting capabilities and options associated with Project Server 2010.
+In Chapter 10, we explore more of the dashboard reporting capabilities and options associated with Project Server 2010.

 The Big Picture: Approaching Top-Down and Bottom-Up Planning and Control Options